Gerontion (Homeland): Plot

 At the safehouse, Javadi (Shaun Toub) assumes that he'll be expected to give up state secrets to the CIA.
 Saul (Mandy Patinkin) informs him of his broader plan: Javadi will be returned to his post in Iran, secretly acting as an asset of the CIA.
 Javadi balks at the idea, but Saul leaves him no choice; he will have Javadi returned to Iran regardless, either as an undercover agent or as a traitor to Iran.
 Fara (Nazanin Boniadi) is angered when she realizes that Javadi is being sent back to Iran, citing the irreparable damage that he did, and could continue to do, to that country.
 Before leaving, Javadi confirms to Saul that Brody (Damian Lewis) was not responsible for the Langley bombing.

-Dar Adal (F. Murray Abraham) asks Quinn (Rupert Friend) where he's been lately, but Quinn offers no information.
+Dar Adal (F. Murray Abraham) asks Quinn (Rupert Friend) where he has been lately, but Quinn offers no information.
 Adal angrily presents Quinn with a security camera photograph of Quinn at the scene where Javadi's ex-wife Fariba was killed, and tells Quinn that he is the police's main suspect.
 Carrie (Claire Danes) asks the police captain (Vincent Irizarry) to close the investigation in the interest of national security, but the captain insists that the man in the photo be questioned first by the detective working the case.
 Quinn, in no danger of being prosecuted, lies and confesses to the killings in order to protect the Javadi operation.
 The detective (Clark Johnson) reacts with disgust and asks Quinn whether people in his line of work ever do anything but make things worse.